Today's Saturday • 10 mins read

 7. Reduced risk of heart diseases and cardiovascular events

-People with a family history of heart disease who also had a positive outlook were 1/3rd less likely to have a heart attack or other related event within 5 to 25 years than those with a more negative outlook.
+People with a family history of heart disease who also had a positive outlook were one-third less likely to have a heart-related event within 5 to 25 years than those with a negative outlook.

 That was the finding, according to Lisa Renee Yanek, Assistant Professor of Medicine, at Johns Hopkins Medicine.
 (Effect of positive wellbeing on incidence of symptomatic coronary artery disease.)

-In the US Health and Retirement study on people with known stable heart disease, researchers found that the positive psychological traits seemed to lower the risk of having a heart attack significantly.
-These traits included optimism (38% lower risk), a positive outlook (32%), and having a purpose in life (27%).
+In the US Health and Retirement study, researchers found that the positive psychological traits had a significantly lower risk of coronary heart disease (CHD).
+These positive traits included optimism (38% lower risk), a positive outlook (32%), and having a purpose in life (27%).

 8. Stronger connection to other people and to humanity in general

-People who are more positive do not rush to judge other people harshly, initiate angry exchanges, or react aggressively to other people’s outbursts.
+More positive people do not quickly judge others harshly, initiate angry exchanges, or react aggressively to other people’s outbursts.

-Research suggests those who are more connected to nature seem to experience more positive emotions, vitality, and life satisfaction, as compared to those less connected to nature.
+Research suggests that those more connected to nature experience more positive emotions, vitality, and life satisfaction.

 This study, involving 537 students (seventh-grade to ninth-grade) at a large middle school in Israel, evaluated a positive psychology school-based intervention to enhance mental health.